Oct 03, 2018 By Team YoungWonks *

 For more details, visit: https://www.cmleague.com

 - K-12 Game-a-thon: The national K-12 Game-a-thon encourages students from pre-kindergarten to grade 12 (elementary students from pre-kindergarten to second grade and third through fifth grade have to form separate teams) to think critically and creatively to design a game that in turn solves a mathematical problem.
 One or more students, along with a teacher or parent as a coordinator, can invent card games, board games, apps, outdoor games or anything else.
 The first step involves designing and creating a math game.
 It could be a card game, a traditional board game, an outdoor game or a computer/ mobile game, but it needs to have a math focus, which means it has to incorporate topics such as algebra, geometry, ratios, statistics and probability, modeling, etc. The second step is where the participants shoot a video of the game with a description and then share the video on YouTube.
-The last step is where the video is formally submitted as an entry in the competition; this year’s deadline for submission was July 16.
+The last step is where the video is formally submitted as an entry in the competition; last year (2019), the applications had to be sent between February 15 and June 30, 2019 (2020 dates yet to be announced).
 Entries are evaluated on the basis of the use of math themes, creativity, originality and video presentation; eligible submissions are shared publicly and each participant receives a certificate of participation.

 For more details, visit: https://www.mindresearch.org/gameathon

 - The Noetic Learning Math Contest (NLMC): NLMC is a semiannual problem-solving contest for elementary and middle school students.
 It is aimed at helping students develop an interest in math and thus hone their problem solving skills.
 During the contest, students in grades 2-8 are given 45 minutes to solve 20 problems.
 Teachers in any public school or private school can register their students.
-The upcoming contest dates (for 2018-2019) are November 8 - 21, 2018 and April 4 - 18, 2019; regular registration deadlines for the former and latter are October 19, 2018 and March 15, 2019 respectively.
+For academic year 2019-2020, the contest dates are November 14 - 27, 2019 and April 9 - 23, 2020; regular and late registration deadlines for the latter are March 20 and April 2, 2020 respectively.
 Top scoring individuals and teams shall be awarded medals and/ or plaques.

 For more details, visit: https://www.noetic-learning.com/mathcontest/registration.jsp